- NAEI

 Base cations such as potassium are important in the environment because deposition has an impact upon surface pH, causing an increase in alkalinity, thereby buffering or neutralizing the effects of acidity generated by sulphur and nitrogen.
 It is for this reason these emissions are of interest, rather than their negative impacts upon human health or ecosystems.
 It was long assumed that the major source of base cations in the air was dust from soil erosion, but patterns of concentrations in air and precipitation also suggest significant emissions from urban and industrial sources.

-Iron and steel production was the largest source of potassium emissions in 2020, accounting for 25% of total emissions, followed by fireworks (24%), construction and demolition (23%) and then domestic combustion of solid fuels (17%).
-Annual total emissions have decreased by 67% between 1990 and 2020 mainly due to the decline in the use of coal by power stations, industry and the domestic sector.
-However, emissions from domestic combustion have increased in recent years due to a rise in wood use, which now accounts for 62% of emissions from the residential sector, compared with just 7% in 1990.
+Construction and demolition was the largest source of potassium emissions in 2021, accounting for 26% of total emissions, followed by fireworks (25%), iron and steel production (20%) and then domestic combustion of solid fuels (18%).
+Annual total emissions have decreased by 65% between 1990 and 2021 mainly due to the decline in the use of coal by power stations, industry and the domestic sector.
+However, domestic sector emissions have increased in recent years due to a rise in wood use, which now accounts for 65% of emissions from the residential sector, compared with just 7% in 1990.

 » View and Download Potassium emission summary data